neuecc/DatadogSharp/README.md

 A [Datadog](https://www.datadoghq.com/) client for C# which transport metrics to datadog agent.
 Datadog has [official C# client](https://github.com/DataDog/dogstatsd-csharp-client) but it is not performant.
 DatadogSharp is more performant and has zero-overhead api.

-Additionaly supports [Datadog APM](https://www.datadoghq.com/apm/) API for [Datadog trace agent](https://github.com/DataDog/datadog-trace-agent).
+Additionaly supports [Datadog APM](https://www.datadoghq.com/apm/) API for [Datadog trace agent](https://github.com/DataDog/datadog-trace-agent) with my fastest [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) implements.
 This is only C# SDK which supports APM.

 > not yet implemented, please wait a moment.